 Ter Horst (14) mentions the following in connection with play: Play is the orthopedagogic ground form, par excellence.
 It provides the important opportunity for being-together (of child and orthopedagogue).
 An orthopedagogue must learn to play with a child.
-This requires sensitivity, involvement, creativity, communication, distance, authority and future-direction of the orthopedagogue.
+This requires sensitivity, involvement, creativity, communication, distance, authority, and future-direction of the orthopedagogue.
 From what orthopedagogic play deals with, there is a high degree of transfer to other forms of activity.

-Through play, a child's distressful situation can be represented, unconsciously, but clearly--which is very important--and also emancipated, released and averted.
+Through play, a child's distressful situation can be unconsciously but clearly represented--which is very important-and he/she can be emancipate and released from it.
 A child's free play and expression are cathartic (discharging, enlightening, relaxing).
 Through play, a sphere can be created within which a child comes to feel completely at home, and where his/her deepest yearnings can be satisfied.

-Vermeer (15) shows nicely how play offers a child an opportunity to re-lived experience (give meaning again, redefine) his/her world: Play is a sense-giving or meaning attributing involvement with a playmate or plaything.
+Vermeer (15) nicely shows how play offers a child an opportunity to re-lived experience (give meaning again, redefine) his/her world: Play is a sense giving or meaning attributing involvement with a playmate or plaything.
 Reality is a preformed field of meanings, and a child learns to know them with the help of his/her parents.
-Also, he/she goes out of him/herself exploring and seeing his/her world with unique eyes; that is, he/she attributes his/her own meanings to it.
+Also, he/she goes out of him/herself by exploring and seeing his/her world with his/her iunique eyes; that is, he/she attributes his/her own meanings to it.
 He/she does this especially in his/her play, whether in a play-therapeutic or ordinary play situation.

-The question of the meaning of child play, both within and outside of the areas of play research and play therapy, is a problem of pedagogical play within which a child's freedom to give meaning is a very important aspect.
+The question of the meaning of child play, both within and outside the areas of play research and play therapy, is a problem of pedagogical play within which a child's freedom to give meaning is a very important aspect.
 A child's play uses reality.
 Play has a very important place in a child's becoming.
 (16)